 What both have in common is they treat the whole person, not just the symptoms of illness.
 Neither rejects conventional treatment.
-Both strive to find a balance between natural and conventional therapies, spend time with patients, and develop treatment plans in partnership with the patients.
+Both strive to find a balance between natural and conventional therapies and spend time with patients.
+In addition, develop treatment plans in partnership with the patients.
 Both have been found to be helpful with chronic illness as well as vague symptoms that don’t have a diagnosis.

 The type of doctor you choose has to suit your philosophy, goals and lifestyle.
-Having an open mind and being willing to get another opinion regarding your health can enable you to function optimally and combine the best of both worlds.
+Having an open mind and being willing to get another opinion regarding your health can enable you to function optimally.
+Therefore, combine the best of both worlds.

 Lorraine Maita, MD is an award winning physician, speaker and author of “Vibrance for Life: How to Live Younger and Healthier” and can make you slim, sharp, sexy and supercharged.
 She is an expert in anti aging medicine, bioidentical hormone replacement, and weight loss, medical nutrition, supplements and executive health.
 Dr. Maita has a private practice in Functional, Integrative, Personalized and Anti Aging Medicine in Short Hills, NJ howtoliveyounger.com and educates virtually at www.vibranceforlife.com.
 Live and look younger and healthier by scheduling a consultation today.